brunobord/the-black-hack/english/additional-things.md

 | Plate & Mail | d10 | 4  |
 | Small Shield | d4  | 1  |
 | Large Shield | d4  | 2  |

+Immediately after a fight where armor has been used to reduce damage, its Usage Die must be rolled.
+If the roll is a 1 or 2 the Usage Die reduces as per normal, and the Armor then has the AP of the armor above it in the table.
+So for example failing a UD roll for Chain would reduce it to having 2 AP (Leather).

+If the UD is a d4 and fails, it's considered destroyed and should be removed from a players inventory.
+Armor can be repaired however- roll its current Usage Die and multiply the amount by 10, this is the cost to upgrade the Usage Die to the next die up in the chain.

+## Reach weapons

+When a creature moves so they are **Close** to a PC who has a long weapon, the defence roll against the creatures first attack is at Advantage.

 ## More armor